giorgiodema/2402_ShaderToyDebugger/Readme.md

 - `iFrame`

 These features are sufficient for basic debugging tasks.
 Users are encouraged to expand the functionality to include additional ShaderToy features as needed.

+## Instructions

+To integrate the shader code, follow these steps:

+1. Locate the designated areas within the `main.cpp` file.
+2. Insert the shader code into these designated areas.
+3. Compile the code using CMake.